Guidelines to help prepare for your pet's surgery

 The Evening Prior to Surgery

-- Food & Water.
-Your pet should not eat after 8:00 pm the night before surgery or as directed by your surgeon; if your pet is under 6 months old please ask the technician about special feeding instructions.
-Water can be given until 6:00 am the morning of surgery.
+Food & Water: Your pet should not eat after 8pm the night before surgery or as directed by your surgeon; if your pet is less than six months old, please ask the technician about special feeding instructions.
+Water can be given until 6am the morning of surgery.

 The Morning of Surgery

-- Arrival Time: Your pet will be admitted to the hospital on the morning of surgery between 7:30 am-8:00 am.
+Arrival time: Your pet will be admitted to the hospital on the morning of surgery between 7:30-8am.
 This allows time for your pet to be examined by the surgeon and for the technicians to prepare your pet for surgery.

 Consent for Treatment & Surgery: You will need to complete a consent form for treatment, surgery and anesthesia at the time of admittance to the hospital.
 A health care plan estimate will also need to be signed and a deposit left before we can proceed with treatment or surgery.